mikeroyal/Autodesk-Guide/README.md

 [Top Autodesk Fusion 360 Courses on Coursera](https://www.coursera.org/courses?query=autodesk%20fusion%20360&page=1)

-# Autodesk Tools and Framemworks
+# Autodesk Tools and Frameworks
 [Back to the Top](https://github.com/mikeroyal/Autodesk-Guide#table-of-contents)

 [AutoCAD®](https://www.autodesk.com/products/autocad/overview) is computer-aided design (CAD) software that architects, engineers, and construction professionals rely on to create precise 2D and 3D drawings.
 It also automates tasks such as comparing drawings, counting, adding blocks, creating schedules.